 answer all telephone enquiries promptly.
 If the first person you speak to (other than the operator) cannot deal with your query, you will be passed to someone who can.
 If there is no one immediately available to answer your query, we will do our best to respond within one working day

-answer all written correspondence (including emails and faxes) within three working days of receipt.
+answer all written correspondence (including emails) within three working days of receipt.
 If this proves impossible we will let you know why, and tell you when we expect to be able to give you a full reply.
 For email correspondence, if the person to whom you sent it is away you will get an ‘out of office’ auto-reply telling you when they will be back and offering an alternative contact

 issue a Certificate of Clearance for those consignments meeting statutory import requirements within four working hours of the end of an inspection, comprising documentary, identity and physical checks.
 If this proves impossible we will let you know why, and what we are doing to resolve it

 provide an inspection service from 9am to 5pm Monday to Friday, unless local variations apply.
-We will also provide a service outside these hours when you request it in advance, and the plant health inspector who will carry out the examination has agreed to do so.
+We will provide a service outside these hours when you request it in advance, and the plant health inspector who will carry out the examination has agreed to do so.
 Note that some inspections can only be conducted properly in daylight

 We comply with the Cabinet Office Code of Practice on consultation on the development and implementation of new regulations.